 Prem Rawat has an opulent lifestyle, an extremely opulent lifestyle.
 He makes no bones about that.
 He makes no apologies for it.
-He claims he is a successful private investor and inventor which is quite remarkable as his mother cut off the family income when she disowned and disinherited him when he was 16 years old and he failed in his legal bids to gain control of his father's property in the Indian courts.
-Of course all of his initial funds came from donations and presents from his followers.
+This is quite remarkable as his mother cut off the family income when she disowned and disinherited him when he was 16 years old and he failed in his legal bids to gain control of his father's property in the Indian courts.
+He has never had any paid employment and didn't finish high school.
+He claims he is a successful private investor and inventor but of course all of his income came from donations and presents from his followers.
 He pretends otherwise.
-Search his sites TPRF or Maharaji Net or Words Of Peace Global and there will be no hint that to this day much of his income derives from the donations of his followers nor that these donations flow more freely whenever he has darshan lines nor that fund-raising drives for specific purposes are still common in Elan Vital nor that much of the funds donated to the Prem Rawat Foundation are used to pay for his luxury travel.
+See for example details of one of his most lucrative gifts, millions of dollars worth of stock in Deltek gifted by Don de Laski.
+Search his sites TPRF or Maharaji Net or 2008 - Words Of Peace Global and there will be no hint that to this day much of his income derives from the donations of his followers nor that these donations flow more freely whenever he has darshan lines nor that fund-raising drives for specific purposes are still common in Élan Vital nor that most of the funds donated to the Prem Rawat Foundation are used to pay for his luxury travel and less than 30% goes to charitable work.
+Reams of publicity about his opulent and drearily vulgar lifestyle (lots of television cartoons, pinball playing, eating, eating, eating and driving fast cars fast) was freely available while he had some media interest.

 As Jesus Christ said: "She has done a beautiful thing to me.
 The poor you will always have with you, and you can help them any time you want.
 But you will not always have me.
 She did what she could."
 In Prem Rawat's case there are many people who understand the correct way to treat a Perfect Master.
 He has a luxury mansion in Malibu.
 He makes no bones about that.
 He makes no apologies for it.
 He has sold his $7 million dollar yacht, 'Serenity'.
 He makes no apologies for that.